Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 The value of an herb stems from the complexity of the whole plant.
 Once various properties are separated or extracted, much of the original benefits can disappear.
 Herbs contain elements that work together.
 That is why one individual herb can be used to treat many different problems.

 Herbs do not work like vitamins because they are not isolated chemicals.
-Their value depends on many factors.
+Their value depends on many factors including species, freshness, soil, and weather conditions.
 Herbs work best along with a good diet, lots of clean water, and a clean life style.